giovsta/InstaDown/README.md

 ___) (___| )  \  |/\____) |   | |   | )   ( || (__/  )| (___) || () () || )  \  |
 \_______/|/    )_)\_______)   )_(   |/     \|(______/ (_______)(_______)|/    )_)
 ```
+UPDATE NEEDED, CURRENT VERSION IS DEPRECATED, WILL PUSH UPDATE AND RE-RELEASE SOON

 # InstaDown
 A simple python script that uses GeckoDriver to intiate an headless Firefox browser agent to download pictures from Instagram posts' URLs.